Buffalo Sabres Continue Winning Despite Loss

 The belief in one another breeds both confidence and trust for one another.
 They weren’t playing for a streak or for another two points against one of the best teams in the league over the past few seasons.
 They were playing for each other and for the success of the team.

-A Few Setbacks
+A Few Sabres Setbacks

 Besides losing the game, the Sabres lost the services of defenseman Jake McCabe to injury.
 He was sidelined late in the first period, barely played in the second, and finished with 7:29 of ice time.
 It was especially tough as fellow blueliner Nathan Beaulieu was given a 10-minute misconduct for a scuffle at the end of the first period, leaving the team with only four defensemen for nearly half of the second period.